 If you want a more casual spot for seafood and live music, this is it.
 The portions are large, the wine is cheap, and the crowd is super laid back.
 They specialize in mixed seafood platters that come either grilled or fried.
 The place is definitely a little rustic, but that’s all part of its charm, especially since the taste of the food holds up!
 If you can hang out past 9 pm, you’ll be treated to some exceptional jazz music from international and local artists.
 It’s said that Keith Richards once played here!
 The crowd is varied but swings to the younger side, so anyone is welcome.

-This local spot is neither classy or touristy.
-It’s a neighborhood restaurant offering a modest menu with big flavors.
+This local spot is neither classy nor touristy.
+It’s a neighbourhood restaurant offering a modest menu with big flavours.
 You can dine on roasted rabbit or stuffed sardines while overlooking the canal, or dig into an array of fresh seafood dishes.
-The atmosphere is cozy and natural, without all of the frills or high price tags.
+The atmosphere is cosy and natural, without all of the frills or high price tags.

 Expensive Venice Restaurants